dixonhow8/neural-network-challenge-1/README.md

 - Generate a classification report based on the predictions and test data.

 ### Part 4: Recommendation System Discussion
-Provide brief answers to the following questions:
+Provided answers to the following questions:
 1. **Data Collection**: Describe the necessary data to build a recommendation system for student loan options and its relevance.
 2. **Filtering Method**: Explain whether your model would use collaborative, content-based, or context-based filtering, and justify your choice.
 3. **Challenges**: Identify two real-world challenges in building a student loan recommendation system and explain their significance.

 ## Conclusion
 This project aims to leverage machine learning techniques to improve student loan refinancing processes.
-By accurately predicting loan repayment, our company can better serve borrowers with tailored interest rates.
+By accurately predicting loan repayment, the company can better serve borrowers with tailored interest rates.
 The insights gained from the model and subsequent discussions about a recommendation system will contribute to more effective loan management strategies.